rajeshpanjiyar/trikl/README.md

 # Trikl-app
-A TypeScript based React Web application that fetches random images using Unsplash API and allows custom text overlays on it.
+A TypeScript-based React Web application that fetches random images using Unsplash API and allows custom text overlays on it.

+This application was built as a solution for an assignment of a company named Trikl.

 # Getting Started with Create React App